-- 1.1.
-Tennis Australia (TA) understands that the improper use of drugs and medicine in sport can pose a serious health risk to athletes.
+- 1.1 Tennis Australia (TA) understands that the improper use of drugs and medicine in sport can pose a serious health risk to athletes.
 TA is committed to ensuring the health, safety and wellbeing of participants at all levels.
-TA therefore takes its responsibility to deter athletes from the use of such substances seriously. - 1.2.
-TA recognises that the improper use of drugs and medicine can have a significant impact on the culture of tennis environments and the performance of athletes.
+TA therefore takes its responsibility to deter athletes from the use of such substances seriously. - 1.2 TA recognises that the improper use of drugs and medicine can have a significant impact on the culture of tennis environments and the performance of athletes.
 TA is committed to creating clean and safe tennis environments where performances and outcomes are fair and honest.
-TA strives to discourage and prevent the improper use of drugs and medicine in tennis to ensure public confidence in outcomes and role model behaviour of athletes for the community. - 1.3.
-TA recognises that the increasing availability and accessibility of Illegal and Illicit Drugs presents a current threat to the community generally, the sport industry, the sport of tennis and its participants.
-TA takes its responsibility to ensure that science and medicine services are provided to athletes by appropriately qualified and supervised staff to combat this integrity and health threat. - 1.4.
-The Improper Use of Drugs and Medicine (Policy) seeks to address the aforementioned issues, in a fair and proportionate manner. - 1.5.
-The purpose of this Policy is to: - (a) provide an effective deterrent to Illegal and Illicit Drugs use by Relevant Athletes, Personnel and the broader tennis community; - (b) address and deter any unlawful distribution and use of Illegal and Illicit Drugs in connection with tennis: - (c) ensure that appropriately qualified staff are appointed and supported to provide science and medicine services to Relevant Athletes: - (d) ensure that injections are only administered to Relevant Athletes as part of appropriate medical treatment; - (e) provide a positive example for young people and others in the community; and - (f) protect and promote the reputation and integrity of tennis generally, its administrators, sponsors, participants and other stakeholders.
+TA strives to discourage and prevent the improper use of drugs and medicine in tennis to ensure public confidence in outcomes and role model behaviour of athletes for the community. - 1.3 TA recognises that the increasing availability and accessibility of Illegal and Illicit Drugs presents a current threat to the community generally, the sport industry, the sport of tennis and its participants.
+TA takes its responsibility to ensure that science and medicine services are provided to athletes by appropriately qualified and supervised staff to combat this integrity and health threat. - 1.4 The Improper Use of Drugs and Medicine (Policy) seeks to address the aforementioned issues, in a fair and proportionate manner. - 1.5 The purpose of this Policy is to: - (a) provide an effective deterrent to Illegal and Illicit Drugs use by Relevant Athletes, Personnel and the broader tennis community; - (b) address and deter any unlawful distribution and use of Illegal and Illicit Drugs in connection with tennis; - (c) ensure that appropriately qualified staff are appointed and supported to provide science and medicine services to Relevant Athletes; - (d) ensure that injections are only administered to Relevant Athletes as part of appropriate medical treatment; - (e) provide a positive example for young people and others in the community; and - (f) protect and promote the reputation and integrity of tennis generally, its administrators, sponsors, participants and other stakeholders. - 1.6 If anything in this Policy is inconsistent with any relevant Federal, State or Territory law, the relevant Federal, State or Territory law prevails to the extent of the inconsistency.